 - Don’t try to move extremely heavy or hazardous material.
 Roll tires, appliances and barrels to remove mud before attempting to transport.
 Team up on heavy things.
 Report any hazardous materials to be dealt with to the Department of Natural Resources.
 Flag the site and mark it with GPS coordinates.
 Car batteries, jugs of oil or pesticides can be dangerous and should be disposed of separately.

 - Watch for Poison Ivy, Stinging Nettles and other hurtful plants.

 - Leave all wildlife alone.
 They are in their place and you are their guest.

 - Drink more water.
 Then drink more water.
 Be aware of the signs of heat exhaustion in yourself and others.

 - If someone is injured, follow first aid practices.
 Keep the injured person calm and seek medical assistance.
 Apply a compress to limit bleeding if necessary.
 Make sure to carry a first-aid kit.

 Citizen Science: Mississippi River Plastic Pollution Initiative

 People don’t think that they have an impact, but you can make a difference!
 80% of ocean plastics are land-based.
 Let’s find out how and where these plastics are making their way into our waterways.
-Once data is gathered, a report will be created to help create policy and to help businesses, communities and manufacturers make the necessary changes to help prevent plastic from getting into the river to begin with.
+Once data is gathered, a report will be created to help create policy and to help businesses, communities, and manufacturers make the necessary changes to help prevent plastic from getting into the river to begin with.
 This National Program will help extend awareness and create action.
 Help #BeatPlasticPollution

-A Big Muddy thanks to the folks over at Missouri Stream Team who have some great clean-up resources that can be adapted to a small trash mob cleanups and provide us with the supplies.
+A Big Muddy thanks to the folks over at Missouri Stream Team who have some great clean-up resources that can be adapted to a small trash mob cleanup and provide us with the supplies.